-The ACNC has eight directorates, each of which plays a vital role in our ability to achieve the objects of the ACNC Act.
-The directorates’ functions are summarised below.
+The ACNC has six directorates, each of which plays a crucial role in helping us achieve the objects of the ACNC Act.

 Our Compliance team works across the whole of government to address risks that pose a threat to trust and confidence in the charity sector.
-The team uses data analytics and intelligence to identify trends and emerging risks in the sector and investigate allegations of non‑compliance by charities.
+The team uses analytics and intelligence to identify risks in the sector and cases for investigation.

-Our Information Technology team manages IT projects and initiatives from procurement through to delivery and maintenance.
-The team also manages system configuration and provides ACNC data to support operations and help inform strategic decisions.
-IT also provide technical delivery and management of data exchange activities with other government agencies.
+The team manages system configuration and architecture and information governance and provides data to support operations and help inform strategic decisions.
+It also manages the data exchange activities with other government agencies.

 Legal and Policy

 Our Legal and Policy team advises the Commissioner and our staff on interpretation and application of the ACNC Act, the Charities Act and other applicable legislation and regulations.
 This includes providing advice and training to ACNC staff.
 The team also manages legal proceedings on appeal from ACNC administrative decisions.

 Legal and Policy advises on memoranda of understanding with external agencies, agreements and contracts, and manages obligations under the Freedom of Information Act 1982 (Cth) (the FOI Act) and the Privacy Act 1988 (Cth) (the Privacy Act).
 It also coordinates submissions to parliamentary inquiries and consultative bodies on policy and legislative initiatives.